Azure/azure-cli/doc/xplat_cli_migration.md

 1. json  - standard JSON formatted object graphs
 2. jsonc - colorized JSON
-3. tsv   - provides UNIX-style output
+3. tsv   - provides "UNIX-style" output (fields delimited with tabs, records with newlines)
 4. table - simplified human-readable output

 You can set your default output format with the `az configure` command or on a by-command basis using `--out` parameter.

 Tips:
-* Use `--out tsv` for raw output of single values without extra markup, such as quotes around strings
+* Use `--out tsv` for raw output that is easy to parse with command-line tools
 * Use `--out json` for outputting object graphs (nested objects), both `tsv` and `table` will only show fields from the outer-most object.
 * Avoid using `--out jsonc` output programmatically as not all tools will accept the ANSI values that provide color in the Shell
 * Currently, `--out table` does not work with some formatted outputs.